-Dr. Cassell's work has also appeared in Public Administration Review, International Public Management Journal, Social Science Quarterly, and Governance: An International Journal of Policy, Administration and Institutions.
+Dr. Cassell's work also appears in Public Administration Review, German Politics, Journal of Banking Regulation, International Public Management Journal, Social Science Quarterly, PS: Political Science and Politics, State and Local Government Review, and Governance: An International Journal of Policy, Administration and Institutions.

-2012. “"When Smaller Governments Open the Window: A study of website creation, adoption and presence amongsmaller local governments in northeast Ohio" with Sarah Mallaly, State and Local Government Review vol. 44 no. 2 91-100
+2012 When Smaller Governments Open the Window: A study of website creation, adoption and presence amongsmaller local governments in northeast Ohio State and Local Government Review 44(2): 91-100, with Sarah Mallaly.

 2016.
 “Germany’s Approach to the Financial Crisis: A Product of Ordo-Liberalism” in: Konrad H. Jarausch/Harald Wenzel/Karin Goihl (eds), Different Germans, Many Germanies.
 New Transatlantic Perspectives, New York: Bergman.

 2010.
 “Engaging Citizens on the Internet: An Assessment of Local Governments in Ohio,” in Chris Reddick (ed.)Citizens and E-Government: Evaluating Policy and Management.
-Hershey, PA: IGA Global Publishers, with John Hoornbeek (reprint of journal article in International Journal of Electronic Government Research on Citizens and E-Government).
+Hershey, PA: IGA Global Publishers, with John Hoornbeek (reprint of the journal article in International Journal of Electronic Government Research on Citizens and E-Government).